Foraging

 Three years ago, I learned these traits ā€” this constant drive and discontent and context switching, and a mix of procrastination, focus, presentness, relationship, and work woes ā€” were all somehow related to ADHD, and I started treatment after consulting a specialist and receiving a diagnosis.

-For years, Iā€™d been focused on systems, processes, habits, goals, direction, and structure, even pre-diagnosis, as a way of coping.
+For years, Iā€™d been focused on systems, processes, habits, goals, direction, and structure, as a way of coping pre-diagnosis.
 Dozens of productivity apps and YouTube videos and a thousand iterations later, I had something that worked, until it didnā€™t.

 A year ago, Iā€™d switched jobs and homes and a few months later and I was beginning to have those lovely ā€œdo better or else hereā€™s the doorā€ conversations.ā“